‘Vicious cycle’ of shortages at aged home

 “These breaches of physical distancing were undoubtedly responsible for some staff being infected with COVID-19 but a much greater number were quarantined but did not become infected,” the report said.

-Some 10 different agencies were called to help boost staff numbers but their skills and experience were found to be variable and their availability unpredictable.
+Ten different agencies were called to help boost staff numbers, but their skills and experience were found to be variable and their availability unpredictable.

 The professors also found some employees were not aware COVID-19 was present at Newmarch House and left soon after arriving for duty.